-18 "Problems Concerning the Enforcement of Investment Arbitral Awards", Tomonori Mizushima, RIETI DP 13- denounce the ICSID Convention19.
-(Denunciations take effect sixty days after the date of notice (Article 71)).
+As of the end of 2013, Bolivia, Ecuador, and Venezuela have denounced the ICSID Convention based on Article 71 of the Convention.
+Also, Argentina is seeking legislation to denounce the ICSID Convention.
+19 (Denunciations take effect sixty days after the date of notice (Article 71)).
 However, the validity of individual investment treaties is not affected by denunciation of the ICSID Convention, and in many cases the enforcement of arbitration awards is typically protected by the New York Convention.